Lab 01: Dealing with Spatial Data in Python

 to install the package.

-Pandas is currently the mostly important tool for data scientists working in Python.
+Pandas is currently the one of the most important tools for data scientists working in Python.
 It is the backbone of many state-of-the-art techniques like machine learning and visualization.
 Here we cover the basics of using Pandas.
 For more comprehensive tutorial, follow this video and/or this post

 First of all, the two key components in Pandas are Series